KrishnaBiniwale/Pacman/README.md

 # Pacman
-A recreation of perhaps the most famous videogame ever created, Pacman.
+A small recreation of perhaps the most famous videogame ever created, Pacman.